Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Provisions and Contingent Liabilities:

-Refer note 3 (p) to the standalone financial statements
+Refer note 3 (p) to the Standalone Financial Statements

-The Company is involved in various taxes and other disputes for which final outcomes cannot be easily predicted and which could potentially result in significant liabilities.
+The Company is involved in various taxes and other disputes for which final outcomes cannot be predicted and which could potentially result in significant liabilities.
 The assessment of the risks associated with the litigations is based on complex assumptions, which require the use of judgements and such judgements relates, primarily, to the assessment of the uncertainties connected to the prediction of the outcome of the proceedings and to the adequacy of the disclosures in the financial statements.
 Because of the judgement required, the materiality of such litigations and the complexity of the assessment process, the area is a key matter for our audit.

-Our audit approach was combination of test of compliance of company's internal controls and substantive procedures which included the following:
+Our audit approach was combination of test of compliance of company's

 • Assessing the appropriateness of the design and implementation of the Company's controls over the assessment of litigations and completeness of disclosures.